swiftlang/swift-evolution/proposals/0029-adjusting-inout-declarations.md

 ## Introduction

 The `inout` keyword indicates copy-in/copy-out argument behavior.
-In its current implementation the keyword prepands argument names.
+In its current implementation the keyword prepends argument names.
 We propose to move the `inout` keyword to the right side of the colon to decorate the type instead of the parameter label.

 *The initial Swift-Evolution discussion of this topic took place in the "Replace 'inout' with &" thread.*